bahim22/work/Docs2/AplusDoc.md

   - Link includes all hosts accessible w/o traversing a router.
   - Link size is determined by the networking hardware design.
   - TCP/IP designed to be hardware independent and can be used on top of any link-layer tech
-    - (ex. any hardware, virtual link layers(VPNS & tunnels))
+    - (ex. any hardware, virtual link layers(VPNs & tunnels))
   - includes protocols used for describing local net topology and interfaces needed to affect transmission of internet layer datagrams to other next-neighbor hosts.
   - moves packets between internet layer interfaces of 2 different hosts on same link.
-  - The transmitting/reciving packets link processes are controlled in device driver for network card, firmware and/or chipsets.
+  - The transmitting/receiving packets link processes are controlled in device driver for network card, firmware and/or chipsets.
     - `NIC`: network interface/adapter card: provides physical interface between a PC and the cabling used for connectivity
     - (performing functions like framing- which prepares the internet layer packets for transmissions, and then transmit the frames to the physical layer over a transmission medium).
   - TCP/IP has specifications for translating network address methods used in IP to link-layer addresses,(ex.MAC addresses).